- Category Certificate Program

 - Two types of modifications: unilateral modification and addendum

-- Brief overview of the interim and final financial report formats
+- Information to be provided in the interim and final report

 - Payment procedures